“On your marks!”

 Pg.
 23 The grenade does blow up and turn Bosko’s horse to pieces, but they reform upon hitting the ground.
 Using the horse’s extendable neck, Bosko wins the race.

 *Where are they now: After winning the race, Bosko finally proposed to Honey.
 The two moved to Alberta, Canada, and went on to father Bosko Jr., Musky Joe, and the child formerly known as Hannibal.
 The horse went into retirement and spent the rest of it’s days at a penny arcade.
-It would spring into action one last time with Foxy.
+It would spring into action one more time.
 The bully character fell into obscurity and tried to pass himself off as Peg-leg Pete.
 Nobody fell for it.

 Pg.
 34 You wake up to find your whole life has been a dream.
 Nothing is how you remember it, and the person you thought would love you forever is just a roast ham.
 (And it’s starting to smell) I’d recommend trying for a better ending, but the rest of the story was also part of said dream, so I guess you are pretty much stuck.
 Why not look around here?
 Lovely place.